Everything you need to know about a canted occlusal plane.

 Chronic maker of bucket lists and chaser of internet rabbit holes.
 Currently ripping through another mystery novel, most likely multitasking.

-Clinical Photos, clinical content, and cosmetic dentistry by Dr.Deepan Duraisamy (Dr Dee) BDS., MSc., FICCDE , FICOI , Vogue Dental Studios.
+Clinical Photos, clinical content, cosmetic and restorative dentistry by Dr.Deepan Duraisamy (Dr Dee) BDS., MSc., FICCDE , FICOI , Vogue Dental Studios.

 The best way to find out which options are suitable for you is through a thorough examination.